 Tax is a pain, but the good news is that by being organised and investing in the right products you can remove most of the sting.
-E-filing opens on 1 August only but we're already in the new tax year from 1 March and soon the tax certificates from various financial institutions will pop into your inbox.
-Let's face it, some of us are better than others at keeping them neatly in one place for later reference.
+E-filing opens in July every year but the tax year runs from 1 March to 28 February, important dates if you don't want to miss the cut-offs for each year's allowable contributions to your tax-free savings account and RA.

 What are all the taxes an investor pays?

 The list below includes most of the taxes an investor could potentially end up paying:

 withholding tax on local dividends